MurariDB/Major_Project/README.md

 ```

 **Download Models:**
-Run the setup script to download the necessary LLM and embedding models.
+Run the setup scripts to download the necessary LLM and embedding models.

 ```bash
 python setup_offline.py